ShvetsovMakar/Game-Of-Life/README.md

-# Game-Of-Life
+# Game-Of-Life ✨

-This game is made to practice nested classes and class constructor.
+This game is made to practice class constructors and nested classes.

+### Rules